openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   keypairs after "marker".

 ``--limit <limit>``
   Maximum number of keypairs to display.
-If limit == -1, all keypairs will be displayed.
-If limit is bigger than 'osapi_max_limit' option of Nova API, limit 'osapi_max_limit' will be used instead.
+If limit is bigger than 'CONF.api.max_limit' option of Nova API, limit 'CONF.api.max_limit' will be used instead.

 .. _nova_keypair-show: